syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/Header-and-Footer.md

 ---
 layout : post
-title : Header and Footer in Syncfusion SfComboBox control for Xamarin.Android description :  Learn how to enable Header and Footer in SfComboBox platform : Xamarin.Android control : SfComboBox documentation : ug
+title : Header and Footer in Xamarin.Android ComboBox control | Syncfusion description : Learn here all about header and footer in Syncfusion Essential Xamarin.Android ComboBox control, its elements, and more. platform : Xamarin.Android control : SfComboBox documentation : ug
 ---

-## Header and footer
+# Header and footer in Xamarin.Android ComboBox

 You can add header and footer view to the suggestion list in the combo box by enabling the `ShowDropDownHeaderView` and `ShowDropDownFooterView` properties.